jma_logo Welcome to TCC wmo_logo

 Notice: Products have been upgraded from PDF to HTML format starting from the issue of spring 2025 for improved accessibility.

-- In the Northern Hemisphere, the zonal-mean subtropical jet stream was slightly shifted northward compared to its climatological position and was significantly weaker than normal between 20°N and 30°N (Fig. S8).
-Over the Far East, the subtropical jet stream was shifted southward, while the polar-front jet stream was stronger than normal along 45°N, resulting in weak westerlies over Japan.
+- In the Northern Hemisphere, the zonal-mean subtropical jet stream was significantly shifted southward from its climatological position and was markedly weaker than normal between 25°N and 40°N from East Asia to the North Pacific and from North America to the North Atlantic, while the polar front jet stream was stronger than normal between 50°N and 60°N (Fig. S8).

-- The characteristics of Japan's climate in winter were as follows (Fig. S1).
-Above-normal temperatures were observed across Japan, and the seasonal anomaly of the average surface temperature was +0.90°C, the fifth-highest winter value since 1898.
-Precipitation amounts were significantly above normal on the Sea of Japan side of northern Japan and above normal on the Sea of Japan side of eastern Japan and near normal on the Pacific side of northern Japan, while they were below normal in other regions.
-Sunshine durations were above normal except in northern Japan, and were significantly above normal in western Japan and on the Sea of Japan side of eastern Japan.
-Snowfall amounts on the Sea of Japan sides of Japan were near normal, but maximum snow depths were greater than normal in western Japan and northern Tohoku.
+- The characteristics of Japan's climate in spring were as follows (Fig. S1).
+Significantly above-normal temperatures were observed across Japan, and the seasonal anomaly of the average surface temperature over Japan was +1.54°C, the second-highest spring value since 1898.
+Precipitation amounts were near normal throughout Japan.
+Sunshine durations were above normal except on the Pacific side of western Japan, with significantly above-normal values on the Sea of Japan side of eastern Japan.

 Supplemental information